 Other data ingestion methods 🔗

-The application also supports an extensive REST API that enables you to send data points to Infrastructure Monitoring.
-See an example of how to send data points using the curl command in Observability Cloud REST APIs for sending data points.
+Observability Cloud supports an extensive REST API that lets you send data points and events.
+This is useful when you need to bypass the Collector.
+See an example in Observability Cloud REST APIs for sending traces and metrics.

 Send metrics using client libraries 🔗